pokk/SSFM/README.md

 # Introduction

 This project music app provides the functions that listening online musics, downloading a music from remote server, checking top charts for artists or tracks or albums in this week, and searching a music for yourself.
-Basically, it's a demo app but the basic funtions we provide.
+Basically, it's a demo app but the basic functions we provide.

 # License